 If you are not already a member, you can join the faculty at the same time as applying for membership of the society.

 Benefits of Faculty for Psychosis & Complex Mental Health membershipShow content

 Membership of the Faculty for Psychosis & Complex Mental Health includes access to:

 - Facilities for liaising with other agencies and professional groups.

-The Faculty also have a number of networks relating to specialist areas with the field of Children, Young People and thier Families and each networks have a discussion list to share information.
+The Faculty also have a number of networks relating to specialist areas with the field of Psychosis and Complex Mental Health and each networks have a discussion list to share information.
 Membership of the networks is free once becoming a member of the Faculty.